 Voicing consists of adjustments done inside your mouth and body that affect saxophone playing.
 These adjustments include tongue positions, vocal cord position, and how open or closed your vocal cords are.
 Voicing is necessary to get a stable and good tone across the range of the saxophone, and it's important to developing a personal sound, virtuosity, and extended techniques.

-For the low notes the tongue is high in the back of the mouth, similar to saying a long e vowel, but the front and middle of the tongue are lower than the back.
+For the low notes the tongue is high in the back of the mouth, similar to saying a long u vowel (as in "you"), but the front and middle of the tongue are lower than the back.
 Obviously, the front of the tongue needs to be below the reed.
 As you move higher the tongue pivots towards the reed.
 From the fluoroscopic images (basically x-ray) in From the Inside Out, it's clear that the back of the tongue also lowers for the middle register and then comes back up a bit for the palm keys.

-These two basic premises allow us to begin practice voicing by changing the octave of a note without the octave key using either tongue position or vocal cord position.
-Try the following exercises:
+One way to introduce manipulating voicing is to change the octave of a note without the octave key using either tongue position or vocal cord position.
+Try the following exercise:

 Start with a low E or F, and then as you play move your vocal cords close together, like you are whispering an "h" sound.
-Don't use the octave key The higher octave pops out relatively easily with that motion.
+Simultaneously, move your tongue closer toward the reed.
+As you combine these two movement the upper octave will sound without engaging the octave key.

 There you have it, two basic movements of voicing.
+Of course, it's much more complicated then these two exercises let on, but they are a good start to understanding the flexibility you have.
 Practicing these independently for just a few minutes today made me more aware of my voicing and allowed me to get up to 4th octave Bb (4 octaves above low Bb), using conventional alissimo fingerings, something I've never done comfortably before.